AndyArch11/sc3-RAR/sc3-rar/README.md

 │       └── DistributionChart.js    # logic for creating charts for the Monte Carlo algorithms
 │       └── distribution.js         # logic for the different Monte Carlo distribution algorithms
 │       └── montecarlo.js           # Monte Carlo simulations
+│       └── RiskHeatMap.js          # Creates the heatmaps used by this SPA
 │       └── ExcelExport.js          # Exports risks to an Excel file
 │       └── RAR.css                 # CSS for the components
 │       └── RARForm.js              # RAR SPA form